An Alternative Trajectory for Generative AI: Unleashing the potential of neurosymbolic AI through abstraction

-Beyond their structural advantages in training and deployment, KGs introduce a critical element of transparency to AI systems.
 Because semantic relationships are represented as a graph, the underlying symbolic knowledge remains inherently interpretable to human observers.
-This interpretability ensures that users can directly audit the knowledge base, identify gaps, and easily expand the graph by introducing new nodes and edges as needed.
-Thus, KGs represent a dynamic symbolic component that can organically grow over time, thereby continuously extending and refining the capabilities of all neural models that interface with them.
+This ensures that users can directly audit the knowledge base, identify gaps, and easily expand the graph by introducing new nodes and edges as needed.